-§ 01 Burnout and occupational stress psychiatry
+§ 01 Burnout & occupational stress

 No card required for the consultation request.
 We use the call to decide whether medication management is the right next step.